jas34/scheduledwf/README.md

 	- From swagger use`Scheduler Management`:
 		- to search about schedule manager running on different nodes of cluster.
 		- to search about scheduled jobs based upon scheduling metadata.
 		- to search about different runs of scheduled jobs at scheduled time.
+The detailed data returned by [IndexScheduledWfDAO](#IndexScheduledWfDAO)

 ### Runtime Model

 ![Scheduled Conductor](docs/img/scheduled-wf-runtime-model.svg)

-Component Level Details
+Component Details
 ----------------

 ### Scheduler Manager
 - This component is meant to manage lifecycle of scheduled workflow.
 - It takes lifecycle state decision for a scheduler with the help of scheduled jobs registry.
-- It schedules the schedulers through scheduling assistant.
+- It schedules the schedulers through [scheduling assistant](#Scheduling Assistant).
-- It index the scheduling information through see the [IndexScheduledWfDAO](scheduledwf-core/src/main/java/net/jas34/scheduledwf/dao/IndexScheduledWfDAO.java) interface.
+- It index the scheduling information through [IndexScheduledWfDAO](scheduledwf-core/src/main/java/net/jas34/scheduledwf/dao/IndexScheduledWfDAO.java) interface.
 	##### Scheduled Jobs Registry
 	- This registry act a single source of truth to know whether a particular workflow is required to be scheduled, paused or deleted.
 	- It can be customized by implementing [ScheduledProcessRegistry](scheduledwf-core/src/main/java/net/jas34/scheduledwf/execution/ScheduledProcessRegistry.java) interface.
 	- The default implementation can be found here `net.jas34.scheduledwf.execution.DefaultScheduledProcessRegistry`.
-	- It reads metadata for scheduling through `net.jas34.scheduledwf.execution.dao.ScheduledWfExecutionDAO`.
+	- It reads scheduled workflow details through [ScheduledWfExecutionDAO](#ScheduledWfExecutionDAO).

 ### Scheduling Assistant
 - This is an abstract layer for job scheduling.
-- Comes with default implementation of [DefaultWorkflowSchedulingAssistant](scheduledwf-core/src/main/java/net/jas34/scheduledwf/execution/DefaultWorkflowSchedulingAssistant.java).
+- It comes with default implementation of [DefaultWorkflowSchedulingAssistant](scheduledwf-core/src/main/java/net/jas34/scheduledwf/execution/DefaultWorkflowSchedulingAssistant.java).
 - It:
-	1. creates scheduled jobs.
+	1. creates jobs.
-	2. pause scheduled jobs.
+	2. pause jobs.
 	3. delete scheduled jobs.
 - It contains factory [WorkflowSchedulerFactory](scheduledwf-core/src/main/java/net/jas34/scheduledwf/scheduler/WorkflowSchedulerFactory.java) that returns an instance of [WorkflowScheduler](scheduledwf-core/src/main/java/net/jas34/scheduledwf/scheduler/WorkflowScheduler.java) interface.
 - The assistant can be customized with the implementation of [WorkflowSchedulingAssistant](scheduledwf-core/src/main/java/net/jas34/scheduledwf/execution/WorkflowSchedulingAssistant.java) interface.